ThorxNxEriksen/ml_ops_02476/reports/README.md

       We do not use docker files for development, but only "production"/deployment

 * [x] Build the docker files locally and make sure they work as intended (M10)

-      This has been done, but will need to be redone before handin

 * [x] Write one or multiple configurations files for your experiments (M11) One config for Wandb sweep exists.
 * [ ] Used Hydra to load the configurations and manage your hyperparameters (M11)